A skeleton WordPress plugin

 template includes a base plugin file, autoloaded PHP files, unit tests powered

 and Continuous Integration via GitHub Actions.
 Actions are

-configured to test the plugin and also build it for release.
-A
+configured to test the plugin and also build it for releases.
+A built tag

 The plugin supports front-end assets which can be enqueued inside